dareyio/Linux_fundamentals/project-3/step3.md

 ( ) yum
 ( ) get

+>>2. install the followiung applications and  locate the installation of the following binaries<<
+- python3
+- git
+- wget
+- apaache
+- zip

-Use the manual page to read more about the **apt package manager** in the terminal
+>>3.
+Use the manual page to read more about the **apt package manager** in the terminal<<

-On the terminal check the linux distribution you are running (You can do some research to see what command this is).
+>>4.
+On the terminal check the linux distribution you are running (You can do some research to see what command this is).<<

-Update your linux distro.

-Check the current version of your package manager.

->>Which of these is the package manager for RHEL machines?   << ( ) pull
+>>5.
+Which of these is the package manager for RHEL machines?<< ( ) pull
 ( ) apt
 (*) yum